mukoan/TechDemo/local_motion_estimation/README.md

 - ffmpeg
 - Python with OpenCV and matplotlib packages

-Or, you can run everything using the [techdemo docker image](https://github.com/mukoan/Docker).
+You can build this code and run everything using my [techdemo docker image](https://github.com/mukoan/Docker).

 ## Instructions
 `make` builds `bma` and `bmc`.